avilabiel/clean-architecture-nest-ts/README.md

 - `src/entities`: To define the entities and their repositories (what each Entity can do)

-For example: There is an entity `User` and this entity has the following actions to be covered by repositories:
+For example: There is an entity `User`.

+- `src/app/contracts`: It defines the contracts that should be followed especially by external items like `IUserRepository`:

 1. create()
 2. update()